openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 Add an admission plugin that prevents delete when `blockTeardown` has been set.

-We believe it would be best to add the CRD and admission plugin to the cluster version operator.
-We don't foresee this requiring a controller and doing a separate operator seems like overkill for this object.
+*Note*: We proposed adding the CRD and admission plugin (which pevents delete) to the cluster version operator and it was decided that they would be better placed within OLM.
+We would prefer not to create a separate operator for a CRD and admission plugin as that would require a repository and release engineering.
+We're requesting feedback on where to put these resources.

 #### Install